vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 sthāneśvaram iti khyātam. tena lokes.u tris.v api k 20 k

 34 The pedigree constructed by Bāṇa not only links the Vātsyāyanas to the collateral Bhārgava branch of Dadhīca, it seems also to have a geo-political dimension in that it connects two regions: the one along the Sarasvatī and the one along the Son ´ . a River.
-The Pus.yabh¯utis belonged to the former area, the Maukharis to the latter.
+The Pus.yabhūtis belonged to the former area, the Maukharis to the latter.
 Bāṇa’s hero Hars.a united both regions within his kingdom.
 Cf. HC* 4 (p.
 244), where the wise brahmin Gambhīra says to Hars.a’s brother-in-law Grahavarman, when the latter is about to enter the house of his bride Rājyaśrī:

-tāta, tvām. prāpya cirāt khalu rājyaśriyā ghat.itau tejomayau sakalajagadgīyamāna budhakarn. ānandakāriguṇagaṇau somas¯uryavam. śāv iva pus.yabh¯utimukharavam. śau |
+tāta, tvām. prāpya cirāt khalu rājyaśriyā ghat.itau tejomayau sakalajagadgīyamāna budhakarn. ānandakāriguṇagaṇau somasūryavam. śāv iva pus.yabhūtimukharavam. śau |